-- Our use of Unix will be with the OSX operating system used by our cart Macs. - OSX is a graphical environment built on top of a fairly standard Unix. - The bit we'll make use of is the standard Unix. - To use this, we will use the Terminal utility (which is an OSX version of the shell). - When you run this, you get a window with something like: student> - This is the command line.
+- Our use of Unix will be with the Unbuntu flavor of the Linux operating system used by the machines on our laptop cart.. - Like any modern Unix system, Ubuntu comes with a graphical interface.. - The bit we'll make use of is the standard Unix. - However, we will work with the operating system through the Terminal utility, a version of the shell. - When you run this, you get a window with something like: student> - This is the command line.
 A line on which you type commands. - The bit of text on the command line before you type anything is called the prompt.